azzahamdani/CHFA-questions/Question4/Readme.md

 ### Question
 1. Generate a genesis block to ensure that the orderers are configured to make use of Raft.
 The genesis block should be named `genesis.block` in the location `/vagrant/Question4/networkFiles/config` .
 Once this is done bring up the network.
 Make sure changes take effect after starting the network.

+# Note 1
-You can use the `/vagrant/Question4/networkFiles/start.sh` script to restart the network.
+> You can use the `/vagrant/Question4/networkFiles/start.sh` script to restart the network.